grain-lang/grain/docs/contributor/standard_library.md

 Here are some guidelines for making additions to the standard library while also keeping it high-quality and consistent!

 1. New data types should exist in their own modules.
 For example, the `Range` enum is the data type exported from `range.gr`.
-An exception to this are data types that are ubiquitous (`Option`/`Result`) or require compiler support (`List`).
+An exception to this are data types that are ubiquitous (`Option`/`Result`/`List`), which should live in `pervasives.gr`.
 1. Prefer data constructors when possible.
 Only use separate constructor methods, like `make` or `init`, if needed to set an initialization value or to hide internals of your data structure.
 1. All methods that operate on a data type should exist in the same module as that data type.
 For example, all `Map` methods exist in the `map.gr` file.
 1. Fallible methods should almost always return an `Option` or `Result`.
 Usage of `fail` should be reserved for exeptional cases, such as argument validation producing an index out-of-bounds failure.